Wernher von Braun: Religious conversion

 In the first half of his life, von Braun was a nonpracticing, perfunctory Lutheran.
 As described by Ernst Stuhlinger and Frederick I. Ordway III: "Throughout his younger years, von Braun did not show signs of religious devotion, or even an interest in things related to the church or to biblical teachings.
 In fact, he was known to his friends as a 'merry heathen' (fröhlicher Heide)."
 Nevertheless, in 1945 he explained his decision to surrender to the Western Allies, rather than Russians, as being influenced by a desire to share rocket technology with people whom he felt followed the Bible.
-In 1946, he attended church in El Paso, El Paso County, Texas, and underwent a religious conversion to Evangelical Christianity.
+In 1946, he attended church in El Paso, Texas, and underwent a religious conversion to Evangelical Christianity.
 In an unnamed religious magazine he stated:

 One day in Fort Bliss, a neighbor called and asked if I would like to go to church with him.
 I accepted, because I wanted to see if the American church was just a country club as I'd been led to expect.
 Instead, I found a small, white frame building... in the hot Texas sun on a browned-grass lot...
 Together, these people make a live, vibrant community.
 This was the first time I really understood that religion was not a cathedral inherited from the past, or a quick prayer at the last minute.
 To be effective, a religion has to be backed up by discipline and effort.

 On the motives behind this conversion, Michael J. Neufeld is of the opinion that he turned to religion "to pacify his own conscience", and University of Southampton scholar Kendrick Oliver said that von Braun was presumably moved "by a desire to find a new direction for his life after the moral chaos of his service for the Third Reich".
 Having "concluded one bad bargain with the Devil, perhaps now he felt a need to have God securely at his side".

 At a Gideons conference in 2004, W. Albert Wilson, a former pilot and NASA employee, stated that he had talked with von Braun about the Christian faith while von Braun was working for NASA, and believed that conversation had been instrumental in von Braun's conversion.

 Later in life, he joined an Episcopal congregation, and became increasingly religious.
 He publicly spoke and wrote about the complementarity of science and religion, the afterlife of the soul, and his belief in God.
 He stated, "Through science man strives to learn more of the mysteries of creation.
 Through religion he seeks to know the Creator."
 He was interviewed by the Assemblies of God pastor C. M. Ward and stated that "The farther we probe into space, the greater my faith."
 In addition, he met privately with evangelist Billy Graham and with the civil rights leader Martin Luther King Jr.